llassan/OCI-Foundations/README.md

 Now, keep in mind, Root Compartment, as I said earlier, can hold all of the cloud resources.
 So it can be sort of a kitchen sink.
 You could put everything in there.
 But the best practice is to create dedicated compartments to isolate resources.

-There is a network compartment.
-There's a storage compartment.
-And the idea is, you create these for isolation and controlling access.
-And you could keep a collection of related resources in specific compartments.
-So the network resource has-- a network compartment has network resources, and storage compartment has storage resources.

-Now, keep in mind, Root Compartment, as I said earlier, can hold all of the cloud resources.
-So it can be sort of a kitchen sink.
-You could put everything in there.
-But the best practice is to create dedicated compartments to isolate resources.

 <img width="1128" height="645" alt="image" src="https://github.com/user-attachments/assets/0c9b2c86-f0c0-4fba-9197-7b5e37367db3" />

 So first thing is, each resource you create belongs to a single compartment.
 So you create a virtual machine, for example.
 It goes to Compartment A. It cannot go to Compartment B. Again, you have to move it from Compartment A, or delete, and recreate in Compartment B. Keep in mind, each resource belongs to a single compartment.